How to Sell Drugs Online (Fast)

+A spin-off prequel feature film, Buba, with Bjarne Mädel reprising his role as the titular character from the first season, was released by Netflix on August 3, 2022.

 Overview

 How to Sell Drugs Online (Fast) is set in fictional Rinseln, North Rhine-Westphalia, Germany, and told from the perspective of high-school outcast and nerd Moritz Zimmermann.
 The series follows Moritz and his friend Lenny Sander attempting to rekindle Moritz's love for ex-girlfriend Lisa Novak, through selling ecstasy online.
 Starting off as a small time business, it quickly spirals out of control and Moritz and Lenny learn to deal with the consequences of large scale drug trafficking.

 The series is inspired by a true story that took place in Leipzig in 2015.
 Maximilian Schmidt, the inspiration for the television series, was sentenced to seven years in prison.